justnoxx/perl-daemonizer2/README.md

 perl-daemonizer2
 ================

-Perl module for aesy daemonization perl script.
-Minimal deps.
+Perl module for easy daemonization of perl scripts.